rspishock/Sample-Web-Server/README.md

-# Home Servers
+# Home Servers Setup

-# NOTE: Recipes may appear as standalone .rb files but will be added to a cookbook in the future.
+## NOTE: Recipes may appear as standalone .rb files but will be added to a cookbook in the future.

 ### Description
 This repo contains Chef recipes and terraform files for the provisioning, configuration, and deployment of a simple web server setup.